 Deed of Trust

 Some states require lenders to execute a deed of trust when a borrower purchases a property using a mortgage.
 The property deed is transferred in the name of a trustee, which is usually a title company, until the borrower pays off the mortgage debt.
-Once the property owner pays the mortgage debt, title transfers to that owner.
+Once the property owner pays the mortgage debt, the title transfers to that owner.
 The borrower can get a copy of the deed of trust to prove his intent to acquire land ownership eventually, even though the borrower will not acquire legal title to the property until the mortgage debt is paid.
 A copy of the deed of trust is also available at the county recorder's office.

 A mortgage note is a document created by lenders in some states to secure a mortgage debt.
 Unlike a deed of trust, the property owner acquires title to the property during the closing process.
-The seller will also transfer the deed to the purchaser at closing instead executing a deed of trust.
+The seller will also transfer the deed to the purchaser at closing instead of executing a deed of trust.
 In addition to using the property deed to prove land ownership, the mortgage note also indicates that the borrower owns a property that includes a mortgage lien.

 Satisfaction of Mortgage Letter